Skip to content

 • It is a condition that the seasonally adjusted gross unemployment on average in the three months before the application time does not exceed 3.75 percent.

-• The job you are going to do must also have been announced by the employer on the Job net and EURES portal within six months of your hiring.
+• The job you are going to do must also have been announced by the employer on the Job Net and EURES portal within six months of your hiring.

 For some job types, you must also get authorization from Danish authorities.
 This means such as if you have been offered employment as, for example, a doctor, you must have Danish authorization from the Agency for Patient Safety.